Series: The Orphan Queen #1

 Jodi Meadows introduces a vivid new fantasy full of intrigue, romance, dangerous magic, and one girl’s battle to reclaim her place in the world.

-Wilhemenia is the orphaned queen of a conquered kingdom, a girl disguised as a refugee duchess in an enemy kingdom helping to free her enslaved people and their right to use magic even though other kingdoms believe wraith, a dangerous by-product of magic, is slowly destroying the world.
+Wilhemenia is the orphaned queen of a conquered kingdom, a girl disguised as a refugee duchess in an enemy kingdom determined to free her people from the unjust rule of an usurper, and protect their right to use magic even though other kingdoms believe wraith, a dangerous by-product of magic, is slowly destroying the world.

 The worldbuilding in this book is phenomenal – there’s so much culture and different beliefs and even small gestures and sayings used by the characters.
 The one issue I had with it is how much of the world-building is relayed through dialogue – even Wil herself acknowledges that people are reciting lessons or indulging in hearing their own voices.
 Perhaps I would be more sympathetic if the words were coming from Wil herself – there’s nothing wrong with passing on information and world-building so long as it doesn’t interrupt the flow of the story.
-I also wish I had access to the map that’s supposed to be in the beginning of this book, because the three main kingdoms and the minor ones around them sound so interesting, and also because the main threat is environmental and moving ever closer, so I’d like a better grasp on how much wraith has eaten how much kingdom.
+There is a map – a map! – which I know is sometimes very popular with a certain niche audience of fantasy, and I really liked flicking back and forwards as our character moved across the map on their journeys.

-Wilheminia is pretending to be Duchess Juliana of Liania, which has fallen to wraith.
+Wil is pretending to be Duchess Juliana of Liania, which has fallen to wraith.
 She’s really the lost orphaned queen of Aecor, on the other side of the Indigo Kingdom, which forced other kingdoms into signing a no-magic agreement in an effort to curb the wraith.
 Wil’s a totally awesome character – she’s quick with her mind, wits, her physicality and her bravery.
-Oh, and she’s an illegal magic user, and I’m pretty sure none of her gang, the Ospreys, know that.
-Other characters of note include Melanie, who’s up to something she won’t let Wil in on; Tobiah, the surly crown prince of the Indigo Kingdom, who’s newly engaged; the other Ospreys, who were left behind when Wil and Melanie entered the Indigo Kingdom palace; and Black Knife.
+I really loved spending time with Wil, because she was led to believe certain things by her parents, friends, and kingdom, and she comes to understand on her character journey that they might have been wrong.
+It was really cool to watch her go from this gung-ho rebel to uncertain if her goals still aligned with the goals of others.